KevinWongCS/Interesting-Stuff/README.md

    * Alot of good selling products are not inventions, but are a small change on something already existing(reimagined)
 * ```Need or want```
    * Is the product or service solve a significant problem or is it a minut problem
+* ```Initial production run```
+   * Don't mass produce the first batch
+   * Find a cost efficient way to product a reasonable amount and test the waters
+      * whether it is going to a farmers market, tradeshow, to get real customer feedback
+      * USPTO has seen alot of people mass produce products that still require "tweaks" but the first batch has already been made or made/shipped